 - Check Stub Text: Enter the information regarding the payment itself, intended for the payee.
 This commonly includes what the payment is for (invoice number, for example) or other information to assist the payee in identifying the source and reason for the payment.
 Check Stub is required even if the payment will be made via ACH, wire or foreign draft.

 Invoice Number and Date: Required when the selected Payment Reason is included in parameter INVOICE_FIELDS.
 If either Invoice Number or Date are completed, both fields must be completed.
-Refer to Disbursement Voucher - Prevent Duplicate Payments for more information.
+These fields can also be used to check for duplicate payments made by either another Disbursement Voucher or Payment Request.
+Refer to Disbursement Voucher and Payment Request Duplicate Payment Check for more information.